lifs-tools/LipidXte2/core_app/doc/workflow.md

 1. Estimates Isomers and Updates Correction Factors:
    1. Performs initial isomer estimation.
-   1. Updates correction factors based on calculations and theoretical values.
+   1. Updates correction factors based on calculations by using polynomial data.
    1. Handles cases with multiple fragments (SN1 and SN2).
    1. Estimates positions for symmetric cases.